 Setting up the FST reader

-The article will help you to explore your FST simulation result with impulse.
+The article will help you to configure and set-up the FST readers native extension.

 The FST reader uses a native extension, meaning that it calls a native application (converter) to open and read data from the FST file.
 Find more about native extensions in the manual.

 This native extension contains a source library from gtkWave and comes with pre-compiled converters.

 You just need to re-compile the FST native extension if the original does not fit to your system (parse errors).

 - Please check if your system has the required GNU compatible toolchain installed (g++,make)

 mkdir -p linux-x86_64 gcc -m64 main.c ../flux.c ../lz4.c ../fastlz.c fstapi.c libz/adler32.c libz/compress.c libz/crc32.c libz/deflate.c libz/gzclose.c libz/gzlib.c libz/gzread.c libz/gzwrite.c libz/infback.c libz/inffast.c libz/inflate.c libz/inftrees.c libz/trees.c libz/uncompr.c libz/zutil.c -I .. -I . -Ilibz -D FLX_CONTROL -D FLX_COMPRESS -D FLX_STDIO -D FLX_ITEM_EXTENSION="flxbyte signalType;flxuint signalScale;" -Wno-implicit-function-declaration -g -o linux-x86_64/fst chmod 777 linux-x86_64/fst

 If you press Edit Extension, impulse opens an editor with the converter sources.